rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 ```

 A trait bound on `?Sized` is the opposite of a trait bound on `Sized`; that is,
-we would read this as '`T` may or may not be `Sized`'.
+we would read this as "`T` may or may not be `Sized`".
 This syntax is only
 available for `Sized`, no other traits.

 Also note we switched the type of the `t` parameter from `T` to `&T`: since the